 How do I assign and update roles

-To assign and update roles for other users, you must be an administrator.
+To assign and update roles for other users, you must be an administrator and an organization owner.

-- To see the active users and their roles, in vRealize Automation Cloud, click the nine dots at the upper right.
+- To see the active users and their roles, in VMware Aria Automation, click the nine dots at the upper right.

 - Click Identity & Access Management.

-- To add roles for a user, or change their roles, click the check box next to the user name, and click Edit Roles.
+- A list of Active Users appears.
+To add roles for a user, or change their roles, click the check box next to the user name, and click Edit Roles.

 - When you add or change user roles, you can also add access to services.